Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/cli/_index.md

 ### Login

-The porpose of the Login command is to obtain a JSON Web token that can be used to authenticate and authorize the Altinn CLI when sending requests to App and Platform APIs.
+The purpose of the Login command is to obtain a JSON Web token that can be used to authenticate and authorize the Altinn CLI when sending requests to App and Platform APIs.
 The only provider currently supported is Maskinporten.

 #### Login Maskinporten